nabesima/yamanashi-nsp/README.md

     case, the priority of the relaxed hard constraints is increased by 9 from the corresponding soft constraint priority, resulting in hard constraint priorities ranging from 10 to 19.

+Real-world instances tend to be unsatisfiable.
+This is primarily because shift assignments based on nurses' requests (`pos_request/3`) can sometimes violate hard constraints.
+For example, `pos_request/3` may require six consecutive workdays, even though the limit is five.
+As a result, it is often necessary to relax hard constraints to generate a shift schedules.

 ## Artificial Instances